 As a staff bookkeeper or accounting clerk, you may also be asked to sit in on an audit so that you can give your input or help keep up with any notations that are made on the financial statements or ledgers.

-If you have strong organizational skills, excellent basic math skills, and you have a desire to help a company "stay afloat" without the extra school requirements of becoming an accountant, perhaps life as a certified bookkeeper is the right career choice for you.
+If you have strong organizational skills, excellent basic math skills, multitasking abilities, and you have a desire to help a company stay afloat without the extra training to become an accountant, perhaps life as a certified bookkeeper is the right career choice for you.